ricklamers/gpt-code-ui/README.md

 You can use the `.env.example` in the repository (make sure you `git clone` the repo to get the file first).

+For Azure OpenAI Services, there are also other configurable variables like deployment name.
+See `.env.azure-example` for more information.
+Note that model selection on the UI is currently not supported for Azure OpenAI Services.

 ```
 cp .env.example .env
 vim .env